therealzaini/basic-deep-learning/docs/source/ops.rst

     ])

-Performing an addition, substraction or component-wise multiplication between two matrices who do not have the same format will raise a ``ValueError``.
+Performing an addition, substraction or component-wise multiplication between two matrices who do not have the same format will raise a ``TypeError``.

 Once the number of columns of the first matrix is equal to the number of rows of the second, we can perform matrix multiplication.